reslp/genomics/README.md

 #### blast2go_to_tab.py

-Converts the output of a Blast2GO BLAST search (several zipped xml files) to a single blast tabular format (-outfmt 6).
+Converts the output of a Blast2GO BLAST search (several zipped xml files) to a single blast tabular format (-outfmt 6) file.